vj0shii/vj0shii.github.io/_posts/2020-6-2-updating-address-of any-user.md

 ## Scenario

-There was a Address book section inside the application where the user can add a number of addresses for the product delivery, whenever a user adds a new address to his/her account there is a id alloted to that which was in simple numeric format, when a user updates the address, the id is sent with the request and the address is updated, `updateid` parameter in below request
+There was a Address book section inside the application where the user can add a number of addresses for the product delivery<!--more-->, whenever a user adds a new address to his/her account there is a id alloted to that which was in simple numeric format, when a user updates the address, the id is sent with the request and the address is updated, `updateid` parameter in below request

 **Address Update Request**